 Would you like to get to Parc Jean-Drapeau quickly with your bike?
 Do you want to go by boat to Longueuil, to the îles de Boucherville or to Pointe-aux-Trembles?
 The city offers several waterway shuttle services.
 Here’s everything you need to know.

 River shuttles are an alternative public transportation solution.
 They are run by private operators.
-You can take a walk, a bike ride or even go rollerblading along the Saint-Laurent and the Rivière des Prairies.
+You can take a walk, a bike ride or even go rollerblading along the Saint-Laurent.

 Water levels may delay when the river shuttles are on the water.
 At the start of the season, check schedules before heading out.

 In 10 minutes, go from the Vieux-Port to Parc Jean-Drapeau with the shuttle express.
 Continue your outing by bike, inline skates or on foot.

 Vieux-Port de Montréal – Parc Jean-Drapeau – Longueuil

 Departing from the Vieux-Port, visit Parc Jean-Drapeau and Longueuil, whether on a bike, walking or skating.
 Three courses totalling 15 km await you.
 The boat trip lasts 25 minutes.

 It’s possible to get to l’île Charron in 20 minutes from Parc de la Promenade-Bellerive.
 Bikes are accepted.
 Find out about schedules (in French)